 Balance of trade

-The value of exported goods from Iceland amounted to ISK 631,600 million fob and the value of imported goods amounted to ISK 556,100 million fob (ISK 598,000 million cif) January-December 2012.
-Thus there was a trade surplus, calculated on fob value, of 75,500 million as compared with a trade surplus of ISK 99,400 million in January-December 2011, at fixed rates of exchange.
+The value of exported goods from Iceland amounted to ISK 89,300 million fob and the value of imported goods amounted to ISK 78,200 million fob (ISK 84,400 million cif) January-February 2014.
+Thus there was a trade surplus, calculated on fob value, of ISK 11,200 million as compared with a trade surplus of ISK 17,300 million in January-February 2013, at current rates of exchange.

-The total value of exports of goods January-December 2012 was ISK 3,100 million or 0.5% lower at constant rates of exchange than in the same period the year before.
-Exported manufacturing products were 52.4% of total exported goods and their value was 3.7% less than in the same period the year before.
-Marine products were 42.5% of the total exports and their value 4.3% higher than the same period the year before.
-Most increase occurred in the value of export of marine products, mainly fresh fish.
-On the other hand there was a decrease in the value of exported manufacturing products, mainly aluminium and aluminium products.
+The total value of exports of goods the first two months of 2014 was ISK 16,800 million or 15.8% lower at current rates of exchange than in the same period the year before.
+Exported manufacturing products were 54.4% of total exported goods and their value was 13.4% less than in the same period the year before, mainly due to aluminium.
+Marine products were 39.3% of the total exports and their value 21.7% lower than the same period the year before.

-The total value of imports of goods January-December 2012 was ISK 20,800 million or 3.9% higher at constant rates of exchange than in the same period the year before.
-The largest increase was in transport equipments.
-On the other hand there was a decrease in the import of industrial supplies.
+The total value of imports of goods the first two months of 2014 was ISK 10,600 million or 12% lower at current rates of exchange than in the same period the year before, mainly because of industrial supplies and capital goods.